eclipse-vertx/vert.x/core_manual_groovy.md

 To tell the bridge that certain messages require authorisation before being passed, you add the field `requires_auth` with the value of `true` in the match.
 The default value is `false`.
 For example, the following match:

-    permitted << ["address": "demo.persistor",
-                  "match": [ "action": "save",
-                             "collection": "orders"],
-                  "requires_auth": true]
+    {
+      address : 'demo.persistor',
+      match : {
+        action : 'find',
+        collection : 'albums'
+      },
+      requires_auth: true
+    }

 This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

-When a message is sent from the client that requires authorisation, the client must pass a field `sessionID` with the message that contains the unique session ID that they obtained when they logged in with the `auth-mgr`.

-When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
-If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

 # File System

 Vert.x lets you manipulate files on the file system.
-File system operations are asynchronous and take a handler method as the last argument.
-This method will be called when the operation is complete, or an error has occurred.
+File system operations are asynchronous and take a handler function as the last argument.
+This function will be called when the operation is complete, or an error has occurred.

-The argument passed into the handler is an instance of `org.vertx.java.core.AsyncResult`.
-Instances of this class have two fields: `exception` - If the operation has failed this will be set; `result` - If the operation has succeeded this will contain the result.
+The argument passed into the handler is an instance of `org.vertx.groovy.core.AsyncResult`.

 ## Synchronous forms

 For convenience, we also provide synchronous forms of most operations.
 It's highly recommended the asynchronous forms are always used for real applications.

 The synchronous form does not take a handler as an argument and returns its results directly.
-The name of the synchronous method is the same as the name as the asynchronous form with `Sync` appended.
+The name of the synchronous function is the same as the name as the asynchronous form with `Sync` appended.

 ## copy